Theorem V: Consciousness is a Special Kind of Reentrant Signaling State

 As far as one can conclude from the evidence at present, it seems very likely that the Default Mode Network or Resting State Network [23-28], which includes the medial prefrontal cortex, posterior cingulate cortex, precuneus, hippocampal formation, parahippocampal cortex, retrosplenial cortex, posterior inferior parietal, temporoparietal junction, and lateral temporal cortex, with the anterior medial prefrontal cortex and posterior cingulate cortex as the hubs, is the network of the consciousness neural process when the mind is not concentrating on any specific task.
 This network overlaps with the network of Global Workspace theory proposed by Baars [11,16,17,18] and that of Global Neuronal Workspace hypothesis of Dehaene [19,20,21], which include the cortico-thalamic (C-T) core and a network of neurons with long-range axons densely distributed in the prefrontal, fronto-parietal, parieto-temporal, and cingulate cortices.
 These latter two networks are found to be the consciousness neural process network when the mind is in the mode of attending to a certain stimulus.
 So, the complete neural network of consciousness is likely to be some form of a combination of the former networks and the latter networks, such as that proposed by Song .* It should be noted that the functions of both kinds of networks are not mutually exclusive, that is, the two kinds of networks do not work alternately in the way that one is shut off completely while the other is working.
 For example, when the Global Workspace or the Global Neuronal Workspace is functioning, such as when attending to a visual stimulus on a computer screen, the Resting State Network or Default Mode Network is still functioning, as is evident by the fact that the subject is still aware of the background vision, the ambient sound, one own self, etc., although the awareness of these background stimuli becomes less intense and less accurate.
 It is not that, while the mind is attending to something, it is not aware of anything else at all and that everything else blacks out.

 To be noted is that the consciousness mental process is a conscious mental process, i.e., it can be aware of and experience the function of itself.
 And although it appears to be of paramount importance in making us conscious, it is just one mental process among myriad other mental processes.
-Although it seems to be special in that it can create the phenomena called consciousness (the composite of all conscious awareness and conscious experiences), other mental processes have their own special functions that are not simpler than creating consciousness, such as creating visual perception from visual stimuli, creating emotion, creating language abilities, and creating intelligence that can solve difficult mathematical problems or unravel mysteries of the universe.
+Although it seems to be special in that it can create the mental phenomenon called consciousness (the composite of all conscious awareness and conscious experiences), other mental processes have their own special functions that are not simpler than creating consciousness, such as creating visual perception from visual stimuli, creating emotion, creating language abilities, and creating intelligence that can solve difficult mathematical problems or unravel mysteries of the universe.
 Physically, it is not different from other mental processes – it is just part of a neural process: the consciousness neural process.
 And it follows physical rules and has properties similar to those of all other mental processes, as described in section 1.1.
 Thus, although it is of paramount importance, it is not an exceptional mental process in any physical way.

 Conscious alertness and awareness